ToxicK1dd/ObjectOrientedCheatSheet/README.md

 - Accurate
 - Non-redundant

-### General Responsibility Assignment Software Patterns ([GRASP](http://www.kamilgrzybek.com/design/grasp-explained/))
+### General Responsibility Assignment Software Patterns
-**GRASP** (General Responsibility Assignment Software Patterns) is a set of design principles that guide software developers in assigning responsibilities to classes and objects.
+**[GRASP](http://www.kamilgrzybek.com/design/grasp-explained/)** (General Responsibility Assignment Software Patterns) is a set of design principles that guide software developers in assigning responsibilities to classes and objects.

 These principles help in creating software systems that are modular, maintainable, and adaptable.
 Each principle focuses on a specific aspect of object-oriented design and promotes good coding practices.
 The principles include: